How do I get involved in research?

 Are there any internships available for Biology students?

-The Biology Department does not run any specific internships for its students but we encourage students interested in internships to look into these options.
+The Biology Department does not run any specific internships for its students but we encourage students interested in internships to look into our recommended internship resources.

 Can I study abroad as a Biology major?